OpenMath/OMSTD/README.md

 The best way of proposing changes to the standard development is by making a [pull request](https://gist.github.com/Chaser324/ce0505fbed06b947d962).
 In a nutshell
 * fork this repository to your personal namespace (using the "Fork" button on the top left [the repository page](https://github.com/OpenMath/OMSTD/)
-* Make any changes in your local fork, test them by building locally, commit them to your fork, and make a new pull request via the "New pull request" button under the magentar bar (second from left).
+* Make any changes in your local fork, test them by building locally, commit them to your fork, and make a new pull request via the "New pull request" button under the magenta bar (second from left).
 Make sure that you explain your proposed changes.
 * discuss (and possibly augment) the pull request from [the interface in the OpenMath/OMSTD repository](https://github.com/OpenMath/OMSTD/pulls).

 ## Version History